Welcome to axe Developer Hub

 The code component of the axe Developer Hub is the @axe-core/watcher package, which performs several tasks:

-• Injects accessibility testing code into the existing browser automation driver by wrapping important calls.
-This reduces the code you need to modify to add accessibility testing to your current test suite.
+• Injects accessibility testing code into the existing browser automation driver by wrapping important calls, so you need to make minimal changes to your test suite's configuration to add accessibility testing to your current test suite.

 • Collects accessibility testing statistics for your project and sends that data to Deque's servers.
-This allows you to see the accessibility status of your website from anywhere and monitor the accessibility defect trend.
+This allows you to see the accessibility status of your website from anywhere and monitor the change in accessibility defects.

-• Monitors Git branches and commits to associate commits with accessibility results.
+• Associates Git commits with accessibility results.
 This feature gives you immediate feedback on whether your accessibility results are trending in the right direction.
-You can install a GitHub action on a GitHub repo to block commits if they contain accessibility defects.
+You can also install a GitHub action on a GitHub repo to block commits if they fail to satisfy your specified accessibility quality level.

 See API Reference for more information about the APIs provided by the @axe-core/watcher package.